2013-2014 Concert Season

 This event will be held in the Sanctuary of the Park Avenue Congregational Church, located at 50 Paul Revere Road, in Arlington Heights.
 An artist’s reception in the Parish Hall will follow the concert.

 Tickets are $15 for adults and $10 for students and seniors purchased in advance, and $20 and $12 at the door.
+Read the press release for the concert for more information.

 Saturday, May 10, 2014 at 7:30 PM